 We visited in February and we were astounded by the amount of seals there were!
 There is no limit to the amount of time you can spend on the beach, no restrictions on how far you can walk and no threshold on the amount of photos you can fill your camera up with!

-Getting there and car parking to see the seals at Horsey Gap in Norfolk
+Getting there and car parking – seals at Horsey Gap in Norfolk

 The postcode for Horsey Gap is NR29 4EJ